Pete Carroll typically optimistic about Seahawks, but knows there’s work to be done

 The Seahawks have ample cap space to hit free agency hard (though a Smith contract would eat into that).
 More significantly, after acing the draft last year, they have an even greater chance to import impact talent with four picks among the top 52.
 That includes the No. 5 overall pick by virtue of the Wilson trade.

-It’s a huge chance to add the sort of disruptive defense player (or players) that, as Carroll noted, prevailed in excess for the Seahawks in their Super Bowl years.
+It’s a huge chance to add the sort of disruptive defensive player (or players) that, as Carroll noted, prevailed in excess for the Seahawks in their Super Bowl years.

 “Last year’s draft being so effective for us, the hopes are really high that we can tag on to that one and keep building,’’ he said.
 “I’m pretty fired up about it.
 I know John is, too.
 This is kind of a dream opportunity here, and he’s pumped about it.
 It’s an enormous opportunity for us.”